jrcking/ke1d/README.md

 If you are looking at this you have probably also been looking at my Ph.D. thesis.

-Brief further details of running the code are given in the DOCUMENTATION folder.
+Brief further details for running the code are given in the DOCUMENTATION folder.

+Please cite the publication if you use the code for your own work.

 TO DO: